 Qualifying for the age pension is an arduous exercise as you need to pass four hurdles.
-Let’s go through these one by one.
+John Saunders of The Pittwater Partnership will go through these one by one.

 Why do we need a separate Medicare levy in Australia?
 In this episode Bob Deutsch of The Tax Institute will try to give you an answer.